What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 Data structures are awesome!
 They help us to solve problems in a beautiful and convenient way.
 A huge plus is that if you do them according to the conventions that are present in the JavaScript language, most developers will understand many times faster than coming up with something 'new'.

-Most of the things have already been done for us 🙂
+Most things are already invented for us 🙂

-Do not forget to put the constants of the same type into `Enum`s, then map them into the format you need, and enjoy the gracefully completed tasks 🔥
+Do not forget to put the constants of the same type into `Enum`s, then map them into the format you need, and enjoy the beauty of the data structures. 🔥